desprit-media/traversql-core/README.md

-# TraversQL
+# Traversql

-TraversQL allows you to start from a specific record in a database table and traverse through its relationships (both parent and child) to extract a graph of connected records.
+Traversql allows you to start from a specific record in a database table and traverse through its relationships (both parent and child) to extract a graph of connected records.
 This can be useful for understanding data dependencies, debugging, or generating test data.

 ## Disclaimer